Resource Discovery

 Currently, there is no way to automatically delete a resource in StrongDM when the linked “discovered resource” is decommissioned in the cloud and no longer visible from scans.

 The link between a scanned (discovered) resource and an onboarded resource indicates only the origin of the latter.
 The link is not maintained as changes to the underlying cloud resource occur.
-If you, for example, change the hostname of a cloud resource to something different than what was discovered originally, that item in the Discovered Resources view will remain linked to the StrongDM resource.
-This also means that resources that are taken offline, removed from the list, and then added again in later scans are added as new, unlinked discovered resources.
+If you, for example, change the hostname of a cloud resource to something different than what was discovered originally, that item in the Discovered Resources view remains linked to the StrongDM resource.
+This also means that resources that are taken offline, removed from the list, and then added again in later scans are added as new, unlinked discovered resources (unless the managed resources are tagged as indicated in the section on automatic linking with tags).

 Logs